RAC Life Insurance Review

 RAC Life Insurance comes with the following features and benefits:

 - RAC membership.
 Members get access to lots of benefits including discounts on retail, RAC services and other insurance products.

 - Optional extras.
-A life insurance policy also comes with the option of add-ons for total and permanent disability (TPD), trauma and children's trauma (financial support if your child becomes critically unwell).
+A life insurance policy also comes with the option of add-ons for total and permanent disability (TPD), and trauma.

 - Terminal illness benefit.
 If you're diagnosed with a terminal illness, RAC will pay your full life benefit to you.

 - Final expenses benefit.
 When you die, RAC will pay $15,000 to your beneficiaries in advance so you can pay for things like the funeral.